teklumt/Distributed-Blogging-Application-Test/Readme.md

 ## 📬 Messaging System

 RabbitMQ is deployed to enable seamless message-based communication among services.
 The Notification Service uses it to trigger real-time notifications based on event messages.

-## 📝 License

-This project is licensed under the MIT License.

----

-Happy deploying and managing your microservices architecture!

 ```